bootstrap-vue/bootstrap-vue/src/components/form-spinbutton/README.md

 <!-- b-form-spinbotton-vertical.vue -->
 ```

-Vertical spin buttons can also be sized using hte `size` prop.
-When in vertical mode, the
+Vertical spin buttons can also be sized using the `size` prop.
+When in vertical mode, the spin button
-spinbutton is rendered as an inline element.
+is rendered as an inline element.

 The spin button will automatically adjust it's width to fit the displayed value.
 See the
 [Width section](#width) before for details on controling or setting the width.